IZSAM-StatGIS/spotting_cp_satellite/README.md

 ##### Other methods
 If you prefer not to use the devcontainer, you can install the python environment as you like (Anaconda, Pyenv, Poetry, etc.).
 Always refer to the *requirements.txt* file for the list of required packages.

-### Repository content description
-At the path *src/EO*, you will find the scripts used for downloading and preprocessing satellite data.

- * MODIS sample data is provided

- * Sentinel-2 sample data is NOT provided due to its size (about 600/1200 MB).
-You can download a sample Sentinel-2 archive for testing, running the 01b_DOWNLOAD_S2_CDSE.py script.
-It requires your Copernicus Data Space Ecosystem credentials (register [here](https://tinyurl.com/yw69kbuj))

- * The python script used to download the Sentinel-2 data described in the paper relies on the [SentinelSat](https://sentinelsat.readthedocs.io/en/stable/index.html) package, which is **no longer functional**, since the Copernicus SciHub was permanently closed.
-Read the project development team's announcement [here](https://github.com/sentinelsat/sentinelsat/blob/main/README.rst).
-Nonetheless, we have included the sentinelsat based script (01a_DOWNLOAD_S2.py) in the repository for completeness and informational purposes, but we did not include the sentinelsat package in the *requirements.txt* file because it would be pointless.

  ### Run the EO pipeline
  Follow this steps to run the EO data download and preprocessing pipeline: